Laser Prostatectomy – Best Treatment Option for Enlarged Prostate

 Lifestyle Changes

-Mild symptoms may be managed with behavioral and dietary adjustments:
+Mild symptoms may be managed with behavioral and dietary changes:

-- Limit evening fluid intake, especially two hours before bedtime.
+- Limit evening fluid intake, especially within 2 hours of bedtime.

 - Avoid diuretics such as caffeine, alcohol, and carbonated drinks.